-Microsoft confirms Windows Live Messenger service retirement on March 15thBy Ron on Tuesday, Jan 8th, 2013 at 09:12PM
+Microsoft confirms Windows Live Messenger service retirement on March 15thWritten by Ron on January 08, 2013 - 09:12PM @ronwinbeta

 Just recently, we learned that Microsoft plans to retire Windows Live Messenger in favor of Skype.
 Microsoft officially announced that Windows Live Messenger and Skype will become one back in November of last year and encouraged all Messenger users to update to the latest version of Skype to begin the transition.